mihir224/portfolio-react/README.md

 - Intialised project
 - Configured sass and framer motion
-- Worked on the animation of introduction page and sidebar
+- Worked on the animation of homepage and sidebar
+- Home section completed